usarica/PrecisionTiming/RecoTreeUtils/Readme.md

 * Classes:
   * PFCandidateWithFT: PFCandidate based class, add timing information from SK endcap colorimenter.
+  * VertexWithFT: reco::Vertex based class, contains the collection of PFCandidateWithFT related to the vertex.

 * Plugins:
+  * RecoFastTiming:
-  * RecoFastTiming: reads the RECO Events tree and produce a ROOT flat tree with the reconstructed time information
+   - reads the RECO Events tree and produce a ROOT flat trees with the reconstructed time information.
+   - the output contains two TTress: one for the particles and one for the vertices.

 * Python:
   * The list of samples and file that can be analyzed by RecoFastTiming are listed in RecoFastTiming_cfi.py